 A Mindful Outdoor Retreat for Men

-What an interesting couple of years we've had!
-Even prior to the pandemic, our society began to notice the increased demands, both externally and internally, as well as the significant impact of stress from these demands.
-We needed a stronger and more sustainable connection to self and the outdoors before, but we need it, now, more than ever.
+Are you noticing an itch to be outside, among the trees, or operate in a more mindful and intentional pace?
+Even prior to the pandemic, so many of us began to notice the increased demands, both externally and internally, as well as the significant impact of stress from these demands.
+We've needed a stronger and more sustainable connection to self, the outdoors, and sometimes other people, for quite some time.
+It seems we need it, now, more than ever!
 We're offering you the opportunity to slow down, decrease the noise, and just BE.
-Research is showing us that immersion in forested areas has a dynamic and lasting effect on our well-being, including increased immune functioning; decreased stress, anxiety, and depressive symptoms; improvements in physiological health; etc. You're invited to join us in the Chattahoochee National Forest of the North Georgia Mountains for a mindful retreat where we'll get back to our roots of a symbiotic relationship to the natural world, learn approachable and effective skills for navigating stress, connect with other guys, and experience your life at a more intentional and present pace.
+Research (as well as lived experience) shows us that immersion in forested areas has a dynamic and lasting positive effect on our well-being, including increased immune functioning; decreased stress, anxiety, and depressive symptoms; improvements in physiological health; etc. You're invited to join us in the Chattahoochee National Forest of the North Georgia Mountains for a mindful retreat where we'll get back to our roots of a symbiotic relationship to the natural world, learn approachable and effective skills for navigating stress, connect with other guys, and experience your life at a more intentional and present pace.
 Below are some highlights of what you'll experience:

-Feel alive and awake in the present as we hike through varying terrain, including forest, waterside, mountain summit, and more.
-Engage, and perhaps challenge, mind, body, and spirit while taking in majestic mountain views.
-We'll practice setting a destination/intention, while focusing on the present-moment journey.
+Feel alive and awake in the present as we mindfully hike through varying terrain, including forest, waterside, mountain ridge, and more.
+Engage, nourish, and perhaps challenge, your mind, body, and spirit while taking in majestic mountain views and abundant life.
+Setting intentions while letting go of expectations/obligations to be fully present in the journey.

 Learn what all the medical and wellness buzz is about.
-Whether learning to meditate, or expanding your existing practice into a new setting, you'll have opportunities to experience the many benefits of meditation, specifically mindfulness and nature meditation.
+Whether learning to meditate as a beginner, or expanding your existing practice into a new setting, you'll have opportunities to experience the many benefits of meditation, specifically mindfulness-based and nature meditation.
 No previous experience, nor yoga pants required.

-Connect with nature and your more primitive roots while sleeping and eating among the trees.
+Connect with nature, "more than human" life, and your more primitive roots while sleeping and eating among the trees.
+Feel connection to those who have come before us by sleeping on the land they once walked.
 Breathe air that's been recycled on this planet for billions of years.
-Remember a simpler time with open space and fresh air, rather than notifications and obligations.
-Eat mindfully , and better understand your relationship to food.
+Summon a simpler time with open space and fresh air, rather than notifications and "likes."

 Walking with Awareness